RocketStack: Level-aware Deep Recursive Ensemble Learning Architecture: Methodology

 \subsection{Model pruning via OOF-guided model performances}

-In RocketStack, model pruning operates as a core regulatory mechanism for ensemble complexity, controlling both the volume of active learners and the recursive propagation of model predictions.
-While feature selection targets the dimensionality of feature space, model pruning governs the learner space itself.
-This mechanism is essential in both binary and multi-class configurations, but particularly impactful in multi-class scenarios, where recursive concatenation of OOF predictions can result in severe dimensional expansion if left unchecked.
+In RocketStack, model pruning serves as a core regulatory mechanism for ensemble complexity by controlling the number of active learners and the recursive propagation of predictions.
+Whereas feature selection regulates feature-space dimensionality, pruning regulates the learner space itself.
+This control is applied in both binary and multi-class settings, and is particularly important in multi-class configurations where recursive concatenation of OOF predictions can otherwise lead to severe dimensional expansion.
 Pruning is applied consistently at each recursive level starting from level 1, always as the final operation within the level.
 When feature selection is present, pruning follows it; otherwise, it is applied directly after feature blending.
 This enforces a structured reduction of the model space before the next stacking iteration, ensuring that only models with validated performance contribute downstream.
 Selection is based on OOF validation scores, where only models exceeding a dynamic percentile threshold computed using both the central tendency and variance of model-wise accuracies are retained.

-RocketStack explores three distinct model pruning modes.
-The first, OOF-strict, serves as the default and applies purely deterministic pruning based on raw OOF performance scores; this mode is consistently used across all feature selection strategies and datasets.
-The second mode, OOF with light randomization, introduces mild Gaussian noise to the OOF scores ($\lambda = 0.05$) prior to thresholding, allowing for controlled stochasticity in model retention.
-The third, OOF with moderate randomization, applies a larger noise factor ($\lambda = 0.1$), further relaxing the rigidity of selection boundaries to encourage greater ensemble diversity.
-Importantly, the noise-induced pruning variants were applied only in targeted exploratory settings.
-Specifically, they were evaluated on the top-performing feature selection strategy in each task domain: the SFE-based selection at levels 3, 6, and 9 for binary classification, and the attention-based selection at levels 3, 6, and 9 for multi-class classification.
-This choice allowed for an in-depth analysis of how pruning stochasticity interacts with already promising structural compression strategies, without extending computational burden across all conditions.
-The formula of pruning mechanism is shown in Eq.~\eqref{eq:blurred_oof}.
+Three pruning modes are explored.
+The default mode, OOF-strict, applies deterministic pruning using the raw OOF scores and is used across all feature selection strategies and datasets.
+Two stochastic variants inject Gaussian noise into OOF scores prior to thresholding, using a light randomization factor ($\lambda = 0.05$) or a moderate factor ($\lambda = 0.1$), thereby relaxing selection boundaries to encourage greater ensemble diversity.
+These noise-based variants are evaluated only in targeted exploratory settings, namely on the top-performing feature selection strategy in each task domain: periodic SFE at levels 3, 6, and 9 for binary classification, and periodic attention-based selection at levels 3, 6, and 9 for multi-class classification.
+This design enables analysis of how pruning stochasticity interacts with already promising compression strategies without incurring the computational burden of applying randomization across all conditions.
+The pruning formulation is provided in Eq.~\eqref{eq:blurred_oof}.

 where $a_i$ denotes the out-of-fold (OOF) score of the $i$-th model, and $\tilde{a}_i$ is its noise-perturbed counterpart used during model selection.
 The additive noise term $\epsilon_i$ is drawn from a zero-mean Gaussian distribution with standard deviation $\sigma = \lambda \cdot \mathrm{range}(\mathbf{a})$, where $\lambda \in \{0,\, 0.05,\, 0.1\}$ modulates the noise intensity.
 The term $\mathrm{range}(\mathbf{a}) = \max(\mathbf{a}) - \min(\mathbf{a})$ quantifies the score dispersion across all candidate models and acts as a scaling factor for the noise.
 The blurred scores $\tilde{\mathbf{a}} = \{\tilde{a}_1, \dots, \tilde{a}_n\}$ are then used to compute the custom pruning threshold $Q_{\mathrm{custom}}$ in Eq.~\eqref{eq:qcustom}.